Home Β» The Perfect Honey Oat Sourdough Sandwich Bread

 This honey oat sourdough sandwich bread is so delicious and will be liked by even the pickiest eaters.
 If someone in your life doesn’t prefer the sourness and crustiness of an artisan loaf, this loaf will convert them!

-So, my husband really doesn’t like traditional sourdough bread.
-He prefers a sweeter and softer loaf and he also prefers a sandwich bread.
 With that in mind, I wanted to try to come up with a sweeter loaf that would check all the boxes for his taste.
-This honey oat sourdough sandwich bread fits the bill!
+This honey oat sourdough sandwich loaf has a great texture and is sweet with a little bit of tang.

 I’ve been making sourdough bread for many years and made many different types, however, I always go back to sandwich loaf.
 Sandwich bread if perfect for not only sandwiches but for toast on those busy mornings.

 It’s not only tasty but uses an ancient wheat which makes it even more digestible for those who are gluten sensitive.
+This makes it the perfect loaf for those who want to eat more ancient grains.

 If you find that you get bloated after eating bread products, try sourdough made with an ancient wheat.
 Many people have had great success with this method.